 So, yes there is a ton more to do in Houston – I haven’t even scratched the surface.
 I would recommend a 3-day weekend trip with the family to Houston.
 Grab a CityPass that includes all the big attractions we went to – it’s a GREAT savings – and pick a few unique restaurants to try along the way.
 We really enjoyed our 3 day trip and hope to go back to try a completely different itinerary next time!

-Tell me in the comments, what’s your favorite thing to do in Houston?
+Tell me in the comments, what’s your favorite thing to do in Houston with kids?
 What did we miss?

 Other great articles on Houston: